IndividualCoder/GamePlus-Editor/README.md

-# UrsinaEditor is a gui editor for ursina engine.
+# GamePlus editor is a gui editor for ursina engine.
 It is the single-developer version.